aws-asean-builders/amplify-datastore-demo/README.md

 # Test the local version.
 ```

-5. Deploy the backend on AWS.
+Step 5 - Deploy the backend on AWS.
+This step will generate the AWS CloudFormation template to deploy the AWS services including Amazon DynamoDB and AWS AppSync.
+The app now works with the backend services on AWS to share the data between the multiple users.
 ```
 yarn amplify-push
 # Will take about 5 mins.